bety2022/bety2022/README.md

 - ⛑️ Always willing to help
 - 💻 I don't give up easily

 Hi, welcome to my portfolio of projects!
-I'm Carolina, a passionate Data Scientist, with a background in Marketing Online, Business Management, International Logistics, Designer of Apparel.
+I'm Carolina Lòpez, a passionate Data Scientist, with a background in Marketing Online, Business Management, International Logistics, Designer of Apparel.
 My portfolio covers various projects in different sectors, which I constantly